Learn more about our Advertising Disclosure

 • Tucson’s population is about 144% greater than San Bernardino.

-• Tucson's public transportation has a score of 5 out of 10 versus San Bernardino's higher score of 7.
+• Tucson’s public transportation score of 5 out of 10 is lower than San Bernardino’s score of 7.

-• Tucson and San Bernardino are similarily walkable.
+• Tucson and San Bernardino are similarly walkable.

 • With a score of 66 out of 100, Tucson is more bike-friendly than San Bernardino, which has a score of 44 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 • Tucson’s crime rate is lower than San Bernardino with a score of 54.43 compared to San Bernardino’s 73.87.
 This means that Tucson neighborhoods are safer than 54.43% of all U.S. neighborhoods, and San Bernardino neighborhoods are safer than 73.87%.